iamulya/adk-book-code/README.md

 Regardless of which setup option you choose, you must configure your secrets and API keys.
 These are managed through a `.env` file in the project's root directory (`adk-book-code/.env`).

 **Note for Codespaces/Dev Containers Users:** If you are using Option 1 or 2, you should **not** commit your actual `.env` file with secrets.
 Instead, configure these as **Codespaces Secrets** (Repository Settings > Secrets and variables > Codespaces > New repository secret).
 The `devcontainer.json` is set up to make these available as environment variables inside the container.
 For local dev container usage *without* Codespaces secrets, you can create a local `.env` file which will be used if present.
+Check out the `.env.example` file to find all of the environment variables used in the code.

 **Note on Required Keys:** It is not necessary to enter values for all keys mentioned in the `.env.example` file.
 However, you **must** provide an API key for the LLM you intend to use.
 By default, examples use Google Gemini.
 *   For **Gemini models via Google AI Studio (Recommended for easy start)**: Set `GOOGLE_API_KEY`.